Linux/Unix internals: x86_64 CFLAGS/CXXFLAGS

 -Wl,-z,now

-Void’s GCC configure-time flags are here.
+Void’s GCC configure-time flags can be found here.

 Caveats